 |Died:||15 May 1965||Bremen|

 Edgar Freiherr von Spiegel von und zu Peckelsheim served on the U32 and U93.
-In the early postwar years he wrote "War Diary of U202" which sold very well in the US.
+Already in the war, in 1916, he wrote "War Diary of U202" which sold very well in the US post war.
 In his book, he accused the British of using hospital ships to transport troops to France.
 Until today this has never been solved and it may still take some years before the truth comes out.

 On April 30, 1917, von Spiegel's ran out of luck when the U 93 met the small sailing ship Prize in the Channel.
 He surfaced and planned to sink the ship with his gun.
 Members of the sailing ship's crew took to the life boats.
 However, then suddenly the White Ensign was hoisted and the Prize showed her 12 pounder guns.
 The Prize turned out to be a Q-ship!

 The Q-ship was badly damaged in the exchange of fire and nearly sank but she also scored numerous hits on the U-boat.
 At one point, U 93 tried to ram, apparently went out of control, and disappeared into the mist.
 Three men, including Spiegel, were rescued from the water by the panic party.
 Prize's crew as well as von Spiegel assumed the German submarine had been sunk.
 The Prize's commanding officer, Lieutenant Wilson Sanders RNR, was awarded the Victoria Cross for the action.

 Despite heavy damage, however, the U 93 was able to limp home on the surface under the command of her IWO.
 Spiegel spent the rest of the war in a POW camp.